A Cold Season Survival Guide

 Directions: In a covered saucepan, bring elderberries to a boil then reduce heat and allow to simmer for approximately 30 minutes.
 Strain and add honey or sweetener.
 Store in a glass container and keep refrigerated for up to 3 months.

-Dosage: Adults take up to 3 teaspoons daily; children ½ – 1 teaspoon.
+Suggested Use: Adults take up to 3 teaspoons daily; children ½ – 1 teaspoon.
 You can also stir Elderberry syrup in your favorite herbal tea for a sweet, therapeutic boost.

 Rose Hips… The bright red fruits left on the Rose plant after the flowers have bloomed are bursting with immune-supporting vitamin C, antioxidant bioflavonoids and a host of other revitalizing nutrients!
 The delicate floral aroma and tangy, fruity taste make a delightful tea the entire family can enjoy.